What the Hell is Wrong With Modern Psychiatry?

 • Neglecting trauma.

 • Confusing etiology and pathophysiology of mental disorders.
 “Pathophysiology” usually means the biological changes associated with a disease, whereas “etiology” refers to the underlying cause of the disease, which is an important distinction.
 For example, the pathophysiology of depression in person X is changes in the brain, whereas the etiology of depression in person X may be the death of a loved one.
+Unfortunately, our treatments are almost exclusively targeting the pathophysiology (though, it would presumably be much more effective to target etiology!).

 • Assuming that a second episode of depression, psychosis, or mania, invariably means medication for life.